Felix2239/Felix2239/README.md

 🔭 I'm researching in developing the fullcore system of Post-Quantum Crytography algorithm with the focus on Dilithium and Kyber.

-🔭 I'm also learning German to prepare my higher education.
+🔭 I'm eager to learn some foreign languages to prepare for my higher education.

 ⚡ An odd soul drifting far from the mainstream, defying the world and chasing a dream.
 <!--